sunixzs/openingtimes/README.md

 The main class is located in `Openingtimes.php`.

-The other classes are defined some usecases to provide an output for `...Today.php`, the whole `...Week.php` as table and for a `...Tooltip.php` to show additional informations defined in the configuration.
+In the other classes there are some usecases defined to provide an output for `...Today.php`, the whole `...Week.php` as table and for a `...Tooltip.php` to show additional informations defined in the configuration.
+Use one of these classes as template to create your own which inherits from `Openingtimes`.

+## Configuration

 The configuration of opening times for each weekday, specific days and the tooltip is defined in `Data/Openingtimes.txt`.
+Have a look into this file to get more informations.

+## Get it into HTML

 A simple implementation in HTML could be XHR like in `example.html`: